Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

   - Existing error handling feels overengineered, unmaintainable
 - Parameter checks and failures in data model
 - No time for Postman collection
+- Not very intuitive/dev-friendly setup between domain models and dbos

 ### Architecture
 - Onion!